shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ***Vector_final = Vector_expression - Vector_neutral***

-To make it possible we first need to normalize the face within the frame and normalize faces across the frames.
+To make it possible we first need to normalize the face within the frame and normalize the face across the frames.

 **Normalization of feature vectors within the face frame:**

-Face pose at different angles in 3D, this leads to compression and expansion of angles within a face according to degree of inclination.
+Face poses different angles in 3D, this leads to compression and expansion of angles within a face according to degree of inclination.
   <div align='center'>
   <img src='M_Images/angles/anlge1.png'  width='200px'>
   <img src='M_Images/angles/angle2.png'  width='200px'>